Bill Mackrides

-William Mackrides (July 8, 1925 – January 22, 2019) was an American football quarterback for the Philadelphia Eagles of the National Football League.
+William Mackrides (July 8, 1925 – January 22, 2019) was an American professional football quarterback for the Philadelphia Eagles of the National Football League (NFL).
 He helped the Eagles win the 1948 and 1949 NFL Championships.

 Early life

 Mackrides played college football for the University of Nevada, Reno and led the nation in passing in 1946.
 In his last professional season in 1953, Mackrides played for the Pittsburgh Steelers and was the last Steeler to wear uniform number 13 in a regular season game until punter Jeremy Kapinos wore that number in 2010.